microsoft/fast/sites/website/src/docs/design-systems/design-tokens.md

 ```

 > Note: *volatile* token values that conditionally access DesignTokens or other observable properties are currently not supported by DesignToken.
 If you need to use conditionals,
 ensure all DesignTokens or observable properties are accessed outside of conditional blocks.
-See (Observables and State)[/docs/fast-element/observables-and-state#observable-features] for more information.
+See [Observables and State](../fast-element/observables-and-state.md#observable-features) for more information.

 ## Aliasing Design Tokens